leon-bckl/lsp-framework/README.md

 `cmake -S . -B build && cmake --build build --parallel`

-## Overview
+## Examples

-The goal of this library is to make implementing LSP servers and clients easy and type safe.
-All LSP types and messages are proper C++ structs.
-There's no need to manually read or write JSON which is annyoing and error-prone.
-The framework handles serialization and deserialization automatically.

-All messages can be found in the generated `<lsp/messages.h>` header with requests inside the `lsp::requests` and notifications inside the `lsp::notifications` namespace respectively.
-All types like the message parameters or results can be found in `<lsp/types.h>`.
+An example server and client implementation can be found in [lsp-framework/examples](./examples/).

+They aren't built by default unless the cmake option `LSP_BUILD_EXAMPLES` is enabled.

+### Client

+Launch with `LspClientExample --exe=<server_executable> <args>` to start the given server executable with optional arguments and use it via stdio.

+Alternatively `LspClientExample --port=<portnum>` to connect to an already launched server instance that is listening on the given port.

+### Server

+The server example can be launched with `LspServerExample --port=<portnum>` to start a server instance that listens on the given port for incoming client connections.

+Without arguments it will wait for input on stdin.

-## Usage
+## Basic Usage

 First you need to establish a connection to the client or server you want to communicate with.
-The library provides communication via `stdio` and sockets.
+The library provides communication via stdio and sockets.
 If you need another way of communicating with the other process (e.g. named pipes) you can extend `lsp::io::Stream` and implement the `read` and `write` methods.

 Create an `lsp::Connection` using a stream and then an `lsp::MessageHandler` with the connection: